sigp/lighthouse/book/src/faq.md

 `error: Reqwest(reqwest::Error { kind: Request, url: Url { scheme: "http", cannot_be_a_base: false, username: "", password: None, host: Some(Ipv4(127.0.0.1)), port: Some(8551), path: "/", query: None, fragment: None }, source: TimedOut }), service: exec`

 which says `TimedOut` at the end of the message.
 This means that the execution engine has not responded in time to the beacon node.
-One option is to add the flag `--execution-timeout-multiplier 3` to the beacon node.
-However, if the error persists, it is worth digging further to find out the cause.
 There are a few reasons why this can occur:
 1. The execution engine is not synced.
 Check the log of the execution engine to make sure that it is synced.
 If it is syncing, wait until it is synced and the error will disappear.
 You will see the beacon node logs `INFO Execution engine online` when it is synced.
 1. The computer is overloaded.
 Check the CPU and RAM usage to see if it has overloaded.
 You can use `htop` to check for CPU and RAM usage.
 1. Your SSD is slow.
 Check if your SSD is in "The Bad" list [here](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038).
 If your SSD is in "The Bad" list, it means it cannot keep in sync to the network and you may want to consider upgrading to a better SSD.

 If the reason for the error message is caused by no. 1 above, you may want to look further.
 If the execution engine is out of sync suddenly, it is usually caused by ungraceful shutdown.
 The common causes for ungraceful shutdown are:
 - Power outage.
 If power outages are an issue at your place, consider getting a UPS to avoid ungraceful shutdown of services.
 - The service file is not stopped properly.
-To overcome this, make sure that the process is stopped properly, e.g., during client updates.
+To overcome this, make sure that the process is stop properly, e.g., during client updates.
 - Out of memory (oom) error.
 This can happen when the system memory usage has reached its maximum and causes the execution engine to be killed.
 When this occurs, the log file will show `Main process exited, code=killed, status=9/KILL`.
 You can also run `sudo journalctl -a --since "18 hours ago" | grep -i "killed process` to confirm that the execution client has been killed due to oom.
-If you are using geth as the execution client, a short term solution is to reduce the resources used, for example: (1) reduce the cache by adding the flag `--cache 2048` (2) connect to fewer peers using the flag `--maxpeers 10`.
+If you are using geth as the execution client, a short term solution is to reduce the resources used, for example: (1) reduce the cache by adding the flag `--cache 2048` (2) connect to less peers using the flag `--maxpeers 10`.
 If the oom occurs rather frequently, a long term solution is to increase the memory capacity of the computer.

+### How do I check or update my withdrawal credentials?
+Withdrawals will be available after the Capella/Shanghai upgrades on 12<sup>th</sup> April 2023.
+To check that if you are eligible for withdrawals, go to [Staking launchpad](https://launchpad.ethereum.org/en/withdrawals), enter your validator index and click `verify on mainnet`:
+- `withdrawals enabled` means you will automatically receive withdrawals to the withdrawal address that you set.
+- `withdrawals not enabled` means you will need to update your withdrawal credentials from `0x00` type to `0x01` type.
+The common way to do this is using `Staking deposit CLI` or `ethdo`, with the instructions available [here](https://launchpad.ethereum.org/en/withdrawals#update-your-keys).

+For the case of `withdrawals not enabled`, you can update your withdrawal credentials **anytime**, and there is no deadline for that.
+The catch is that as long as you do not update your withdrawal credentials, your rewards in the beacon chain will continue to be locked in the beacon chain.
+Only after you update the withdrawal credentials, will the rewards be withdrawn to the withdrawal address.

 ### I am missing attestations.
 Why?